Dispersive shock waves in periodic lattices: Dispersive hydrodynamics for the tight-binding approximation

 The solitonic edge fitting can be carried out in a similar manner, but by first introducing the conjugate “wavenumber” $\tilde{\kappa}$ and “angular frequency” $\tilde{\omega}_0^{\pm}(\tilde{\kappa})=-i\omega_0^{\pm}(i\tilde{\kappa})$, which offer a more convenient framework than the wave amplitude, particularly since no universal amplitude modulation equation exists \cite{el_resolution_2005}.
 The (zero-wavenumber) integral curve ODE at the solitonic edge reads

-Upon integrating this ODE {from the linear edge, where $\tilde{\kappa}(0)=0$}, we obtain the conjugate wavenumber at the solitonic edge ($\tilde{\kappa}_{-}=\tilde{\kappa}(k_0)$).
-In turn, this yields a quasi-analytical expression for the soliton edge speed
+{Specifying the initial condition $\tilde{\kappa}(0)=0$ (i.e. the zero amplitude prescription at the linear edge) to the ODE Eq.~\eqref{eq: ODE at solitonic edge}, we obtain the conjugate wavenumber at the solitonic edge ($\tilde{\kappa}_{-}=\tilde{\kappa}(k_0)$).} In turn, this yields a quasi-analytical expression for the soliton edge speed